aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/queries-and-connections/working-with-external-data-connection-of-type-webquery/_index.md

 ---
 title: Working with External Data Connection of type WebQuery with C++
 linktitle: Working with External Data Connection of type WebQuery
 type: docs
 weight: 30
 url: /cpp/working-with-external-data-connection-of-type-webquery/
 description: Learn how to work with WebQuery data connection in Microsoft Excel using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-You can access external data connection of any type using the Workbook.DataConnections collection.
-One type of such data connection is WebQuery.
-This article will show you how to work with WebQuery data connection.
-You can create WebQuery data connection in Microsoft Excel using the **Data** > **From Web** menu.
+You can access external data connections of any type using the `Workbook.DataConnections` collection.
+One type of such a data connection is **WebQuery**.
+This article will show you how to work with a WebQuery data connection.
+You can create a WebQuery data connection in Microsoft Excel using the **Data** > **From Web** menu.

 {{% /alert %}}

 ## Working with External Data Connection of type WebQuery

-The following code shows how to work with external data connection of type **WebQuery**.
-It uses the [sample excel file](5112365.xlsx) which you can download from the provided link.
-You can also see the console output of this code further below.
+The following code shows how to work with an external data connection of type **WebQuery**.
+It uses the [sample Excel file](5112365.xlsx) which you can download from the provided link.
+You can also see the console output of this code below.

 ```cpp
 #include <iostream>